crewmeister/coding-challenge/README.md

 ## Acceptance Criteria

-- I can get a list of absences including the names of the employee (see api.js or api.rb)
+- I can get a list of absences including the names of the employee (using api.js or api.rb)
 - I can generate an iCal file and import it into outlook (maybe use a gem or npm package)
 - I can see vacations of my employees as "#{member.name} is on vacation"
 - I can see sickness of my employees as "#{member.name} is sick"